 Android FundamentalsStart Free Course

-As the first course in the Android Developer Nanodegree, Developing Android Apps is the foundation of our advanced Android curriculum.
-This course blends theory and practice to help you build great apps the right way.
-In this course, you'll work with instructors step-by-step to build a cloud-connected Android app, and learn best practices of mobile development, and Android development in particular.
+Android Fundamentals blends theory and practice to help you build great apps the right way.
+In this course, you'll work with instructors, step-by-step, to build an Android app, and learn best practices of mobile development in general and Android development in particular.

 This free course is your first step towards a new career with the Android Developer Nanodegree Program.